jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Incorporating memoization techniques like useMemo() in React components helps optimize performance by reducing unnecessary computations and re-renders.
 It is particularly useful for optimizing components that perform complex calculations or data processing, improving overall application responsiveness and user satisfaction.

-## Intermediate 19> What are React fragments and when would you use them?
+## 19> What are React fragments and when would you use them?

 > _Purpose_: React fragments provide a way to group multiple JSX elements without introducing unnecessary wrapper elements in the DOM.
 They are useful when you need to return multiple elements from a component's render method but don't want to add extra DOM nodes to the output.